-First, press the POWER button on the projector cabinet or the OFF button on the remote control.
+1. Press the POWER button on the projector cabinet or the remote control.
 The "Power Off / OK?" message will appear.

-Secondly, press the OK button or press the POWER or the OFF button again.
+2. Press the OK button or press the POWER button again.

 The POWER indicator will glow orange.
 After the projector turns off, the cooling fans keep operating for 30 seconds (Cooling-off time).